kriszyp/xstyle/README.md

 Once you have loaded the xstyle script/module, you can begin to use xstyle's extensible CSS.

-## New Properties
+## New Definitions

-The key building block in xstyle is an extension for creating new properties.
-In traditional CSS, all properties are defined by the browser, and stylesheet rules are limited to specifying values for these predefined properties.
-In xstyle, new properties can be defined with extensible meaning.
-New properties may be shims (that are standard properties on other browsers), they may be compositions of other properties, or entirely new concepts.
+The key building block in xstyle is an extension for creating new definitions for things like user defined properties.
+In traditional CSS, all properties, functions, and other constructs are defined by the browser, and stylesheet rules are limited to to using these predefined properties.
+In xstyle, new properties, functions, and other elements can be defined with extensible meaning.
+New definitions may be used as shims (to fill in for standard properties on other browsers), they may be compositions of other properties, or entirely new concepts.
-Since properties can be constructed using JavaScript modules that can interact with the DOM, there is virtually no limit to the what can be created.
+Since definitions can be constructed using JavaScript modules that can interact with the DOM, there is virtually no limit to the what can be created.

-To create a new property, we simply use the <code>=</code> operator to define the property and assign a new the property meaning expression.
-For example, xstyle provides a property expression will automatically add a vendor specific prefix (like '-webkit-') to a property.
+To create a new definition, we simply use the <code>=</code> operator to assign a name to our new definition and assign an expression to indicate what its meaning.
+For example, xstyle provides a property definition expression that will automatically add a vendor specific prefix (like '-webkit-') to a property.
 We can create such a property:

 	transition = prefix;

 New properties can be defined anywhere in a stylesheet, including at the top level (amongst rules), within rules (or nested rules), or even directly in property names.
-At the top level, a new property definition makes the property available for use anywhere below the definition.
-Defining within a rule, the property is available only within that rule declaration (or nested rules or extending rules) below the definition.
+At the top level, a new definition makes the definition or property available for use anywhere below the definition.
+Defining within a rule, the new definition is available only within that rule declaration (or nested rules or extending rules) below the definition.
 For example, we could use this property definition in a rule, to have xstyle automatically generate vendor specific properties for the transition property (like -webkit-transition):